This article provides guidance and best practices for migrating computing workloads to Google Cloud Platform.

 Moving the VMs

 The next step is to move your VMs.
 There are a number of ways to do this.
 Google provides documentation about how to import images manually.
-You can also use a third-party partner service, such as CloudEndure, as detailed later in the article.
+You can also use a third-party partner service such as CloudEndure.
+See Using CloudEndure for more information.